 - Tuition and other university fees;

 - Legal fees and court costs.

-If a student’s request cannot be funded by the Student Emergency Fund, the Dean of Students will work with the student to determine if there are other options available.
+If a student’s request cannot be funded by the Student Emergency Fund, the Director of Student Success and Well-being will work with the student to determine if there are other options available.

 To apply for funding, students must complete the Student Emergency Fun application (link).
 Students seeking financial assistance should be currently enrolled and may be asked to provide supporting documentation of their financial hardship.
 Examples of supporting documentation (receipts) include: